maxiao94/maxiao94.github.io/index.md

 ## Short Bio

-I am about to join the school of Computer Science and Technology (School of Artificial Intelligence) at Zhejiang Sci-Tech University as a lecturer.
-Previously, I received my Ph.D. from Computer Science and Technology at Nanjing University, advised by Prof. Wu-Jun Li.
-I received my B.S. degree from Information and Computational Science at Xi'an Jiaotong University.
+I am about to join the School of Computer Science and Technology (School of Artificial Intelligence) at Zhejiang Sci-Tech University as a lecturer.
+Previously, I received my Ph.D. in Computer Science and Technology at Nanjing University, advised by Prof. Wu-Jun Li.
+I received my B.S. degree in Information and Computational Science at Xi'an Jiaotong University.

 ## Research Interests